MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## Considering Linknet performance with cropping + flipping augmentations:
 Here, I provide IoU performce of Linknet in full image size (512, 512).
 In the training phase, I applied random cropping with the size of (256, 256) and random horizental flipping.
-I achived 0.844 for IoU score.
+The average IoU score in test dataset is 0.844.

 Link of the code: https://colab.research.google.com/drive/1oZOntr0OIdoX_2BxmwiwGGW_8mrFjE_O?usp=sharing